 The funding awarded by CQDM to innovative research projects is made possible by the financial support of our members:

-- Leading pharmaceutical companies: Pfizer, Merck, GlaxoSmithKline, Roche, Boehringer Ingelheim, Janssen, Eli Lilly Canada, Novartis Pharma Canada, Servier, Sanofi Canada, Takeda, and AstraZeneca;
+- Leading pharmaceutical companies: Pfizer, Merck, GlaxoSmithKline, Roche, Boehringer Ingelheim, Janssen, Eli Lilly Canada, Novartis Pharma Canada, Servier, Sanofi Canada, Takeda, AstraZeneca and Amgen;

 - The Ministère de l’Économie et de l’Innovation (MEI) of the Government of Quebec;

 - The Business Led-Networks of Centres of Excellence (BL-NCE) program of the Government of Canada

 Our members are actively involved in the activities of the biopharmaceutical consortium, sharing their deep expertise and providing invaluable support to help the CQDM carry out its mission.
 Their commitment is instrumental to the advancement of biopharmaceutical research, while demonstrating the unique value of a collaborative life sciences ecosystem that addresses unmet medical needs, with the ultimate goal of developing safer and more effective drugs.